-Elementary Education House Learning Community
+Education House Residential Learning Community

-Residential Learning Communities (RLC) allow you to live with other students sharing the same academic major or special interest.
-As an RLC member, you have the opportunity to attend social and academic programs with other students, interact with faculty outside of the classroom, and get to know an upper division Community Mentor who shares your major or interest area.
+It is an awesome opportunity to live in a freshman hall with other students (20-30) who share your academic major or interests.
+You will be able to attend social and academic programs together, interact with faculty outside of the classroom, and get to know an upper division Community Mentor (student) who shares your major or career path.What are Common Courses?

-- MAT 150 – Principles of Mathematics I: covers the principles and processes used in mathematics instruction for grades K-8.
+- MAT 150 – Principles of Mathematics I: This course covers the principles and processes used in mathematics instruction for grades K-8.